fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 Protected methods are not used often in practice and that knowledge isn’t transferrable to other languages.

 ### Accidental Method Overriding
-It’s important to remember that every class you create inherently subclasses from class Object.
-The Object class is built into Ruby and comes with many critical methods.
+It’s important to remember that every class you create inherently subclasses from class `Object`.
+The `Object` class is built into Ruby and comes with many critical methods.
 This means that methods defined in the `Object` class are available in all classes.
 ```
 class Parent
   def say_hi